Chittagong Government Model School and College: Campus

 The institution is known for its natural and architectural beauty which is surrounded by green hills, trees and gardens.
-The main academic building has five floors which is a rectangular shaped building.
+The main academic building has five floors and is a rectangular-shaped building.
 It has laboratories for physics, chemistry, mathematics, and computer science.
 There is a library, seminar hall for teachers, gymnasium for male and female students, teacher's common-room, and common-room for guardians, accounts room, principal's room, computer operator's room and enough classrooms for students.

 The quarter of the principal is inside the campus situated beside the academic building.
 The Technical Training Center (TTC), Chittagong is situated beside the institution.

 Admission

 Admissions in grade I-IX are based on an entrance examination, which is competitive.
 Admission in HSC level is based on the result of Secondary School Certificate (SSC) examination.
-Every year it takes about 375 students in science, 250 in commerce and 150 in humanities group in HSC level.
+Every year it takes about 450 students in science, 300 in commerce and 150 in humanities group in HSC level.
 Students have to apply through sms method for the admission.

 Last year, requirement for applying for HSC admission was GPA 5.00 for Science, 4.00 for Commerce and 3.50 for Humanities group.

 Students are admitted among the applied, according to their merit position in the list provided by Chittagong Education Board.

 In class I-IX there are almost 60 seats (30 for male and 30 for female) in every class.
 The students who pass SSC from this institution get opportunity to get themselves admitted into higher secondary level directly.